ksatya77/interop-devops/README_EC2.md

 curator - Installation of the curator package which is used to manage index data for the ELK stack cleanup - Used to control the cleanup of the locally created artifact files from the installation process

-Example: `ansible-playbook create-ec2.yml -e "ec2-test" --skip-tags="provision, provision2, mgmt, dfsp, ist_db, mule, mule_ist, request, ilp, elk, filebeat, curator"` This command will only reinstall the ist software components without trying to reinstall the db users/objects.
+Example: `ansible-playbook create-ec2.yml -e "ec2-test" --skip-tags="provision, provision2, mgmt, dfsp, switch_db, mule, mule_switch, request, ilp, elk, filebeat, curator"` This command will only reinstall the switch software components without trying to reinstall the db users/objects.
 All other roles will be skipped.

 Notes: